mikalagumbay/Shelved/README.md

 #### API backend

 + What was the biggest challenge?
-  + My Biggest challenge was definitely getting the project to build successfuly for me.
+  + My Biggest challenge was definitely getting the project to build successfully for me.
 A lot of my time was spent installing and reinstalling packages and error code debugging.
 + Why was it a challenge?
   + It was a challenge because I had never worked with these frameworks before, so I had a great deal of trouble understanding what was going wrong and why my teammates could run it but I couldn't.
 + How was the challenge addressed?